 The club has to date identified 799, of the 2,000 or so vehicles converted by Torcars, & we also have the details of 82 vehicles converted by Nimbus.
 If you have ever owned a vehicle from the Torcars stable, we would love to hear from you.
 Do you have information, photo's, or indeed anything regarding, Torcars, Nimbus (C&W) Conversions, or Brownhills SunTor's.

 Following the death of Ron Webster, in 2005, the Register was given all the documents, and photographs, which were held by him.
 We also hold the Torcars factory Production Book, which was given to the club by the Works Foreman, Norman Baker, the notebook contains the production & conversion details of some 330 vehicles.
 The information within these pages gives when & the names of the Assembly team that worked on each van, (mainly Marina & Commer) for the period 1973/74.

 A very important collection of motoring history is held by the club, however we are always adding new photos and documents to our archive, and very keen to continue to add to the clubs archive material.

-The clubs newsletter "Let Sleeping Bags Lie", is published every month.
+The clubs newsletter "Let Sleeping Bags Lie", is published bi-monthly.